getsentry/sentry-docs/docs/clients/electron/index.rst

 .. code-block:: sh

     $ npm install @sentry/electron --save
+    $ npm install @sentry/wizard --save-dev

-This will also install `@sentry/wizard`.
-Run the wizard the help you finish your setup:
+Run the wizard to help you finish your setup:
 With ``yarn`` you can just call:

 .. code-block:: sh